 Sue: How did they last this long without killing each other?

 Nicol: I’ve been on this ship five minutes and I’m bored already.

 Sue: Whatever.
 They must be more advanced than the Time Lords.
-They can regenerate thousands of times and they don’t have to go through the rigmarole of changing their faces and personalities, although that would get boring after a while, especially if you looked like a rough Peter Gordeno.
+They can regenerate thousands of times, and they don’t have to go through the rigmarole of changing their faces and personalities, although that would probably get boring after a while, especially if you looked like a rough Peter Gordeno.

-Sue is perplexed by the letters and symbols that cover the ship’s floor:
+Sue is perplexed by the symbols which adorn the ship’s floor.

-Sue: Have they been playing Scrabble on that floor to pass the time?
+Sue: Have they been playing Scrabble to pass the time?
 At least they have some comfortable leather sofas to lounge around on.
 That must have helped.
 Actually, the more I think about this, the more insane it seems.

-The Doctor hooks K9 up to the ship’s navigation systems, which causes the robot dog to yelp.
+The Doctor connects K9 to the ship’s navigation systems, which causes the robot dog to yelp.

-Me: He does if you pour petrol over him and set him on fire.
+Me: Only if you pour petrol over him and set fire to him.

-The ship enters a spiral nebula.
-Once inside, it begins to turn into a planet…
+The ship enters a spiral nebula, and then – get this – it begins to turn into a planet.